cy2hq/CY2_SpreadSheet/README.md

 The PeopleSoft delivered PSSpredSheet is lacking in features (cannot read data) and a little buggy.
 This is a PeopleCode wrapper around Apache POI library that ships with PeopleSoft.
 Works with PeopleTools 8.55 or later.

-# Known Issues
-1. Timezone issues
-2. Only writes XLSX (but do care about XLS anymore?)
-3. Needs better/real tests

 # [Documentation](Documentation.md)
 # Examples
 ## Creating a spreadsheet